youyanggu/yyg-seir-simulator/README.md

 Note: You can still use the `--set_param` and `--change_param` flags from above, as well as the other flags explained in [Advanced Usage](#advanced-usage).

+You are also welcome to change the default parameters in [`fixed_params.py`](fixed_params.py), though we would recommend caution when doing so as many of those parameters have already been optimized.

 ## Parameters

 There are several parameters that we need to provide the simulator before it can run.
 We describe them below: